Department of Forensic Science

 This capstone experience allows students to formally apply their acquired knowledge and skills in forensic science.
 This course consists of an independent research project which culminates in a formal written report or manuscript.
 Additionally, students are required to present and defend their scientific research orally in a public forum.
 Variable Credit (1-3).

 FORS 6094.
 Special Topics in Forensic Sci.
 4 Hours.

 FORS 6111.
 Fundamentals of Research Methods.
 1 Hour.

-This course provides a broad overview of theoretical and practical concepts necessary for scientific research.
+Students are provided a broad overview of theoretical and practical concepts necessary for scientific research.
 These include an overview of the scientific method, the importance of logical research design, and basic scientific writing skills.
-This course covers topics including qualitative and quantitative research approaches, developing and refining research questions and project outlines to adequately test hypotheses, reviewing scientific literature, developing technical writing strategies, and understanding relevant ethical issues.
+Topics covered may include: qualitative and quantitative research approaches, developing and refining research questions and project outlines to adequately test hypotheses, reviewing scientific literature, developing technical writing strategies, and understanding relevant ethical issues.

 This course will focus on the application of statistical methods and theory to forensic genetics.
 Students must have an introductory knowledge of probability theory and statistics.
 Fundamental topics like ideal populations, random mating, Hardy-Weinberg equilibrium, linkage disequilibrium, disturbing forces, inbreeding, four-allele descent measurements, product rule, independence testing and genetic distance will also be covered.
 Students will analyze and interpret the results from microsatellite population databases using population genetics software.

 Prerequisite: FORS 5440.